engenious-inc/sift-ios/README.md

 # Sift-ios

-## Sift - Unit and UI Tests Parallelization for the native Espresso test
+## Sift - Unit and UI Tests Parallelization for the native XCTest and XCUITest tests

 ## About Sift